 5. Make a splash

-When launching a telemedicine program be creative in your marketing strategy to get insureds and their workers excited about the benefits of telemedicine.
+When launching a telehealth triage program be creative in your marketing strategy to get insureds and their workers excited about the benefits of telehealth triage.
 Make sure workers understand the experience and know what to expect in a virtual consultation.

 Tip: MedCall provides support for all program launches, whether it’s material creation or in-person training, we’re here to make you successful.